The Clear Edge

 She analyzed her 10 existing clients:

-Week 10 decision: Raise prices for new clients to $2,100/month.
-Don’t raise existing clients (reward loyalty).
+Week 10 decision: raise prices for new clients to $2,100/month and keep existing clients at their current rate to reward loyalty.

 Math check:

-Week 11: Updated pricing on website.
-Adjusted pitch to new leads: “Our automation means you get faster turnaround, better reporting, and more strategic attention—we’ve optimized our systems so you get premium service.”
+Week 11: she updated pricing on the website and adjusted her pitch to new leads: “Our automation means you get faster turnaround, better reporting, and more strategic attention—we’ve optimized our systems so you get premium service.”

-The price increase wasn’t just profit-taking.
-It reflected actual improved service from automation.
+The price increase wasn’t just profit-taking; it reflected real improvements in service from automation.

 Week 12-14: Added 6 New Clients, Hit $42K (Same Hours)

-She didn’t need aggressive marketing.
-She had a waitlist from previous months when she’d been “too full” to take new clients.
+She didn’t need aggressive marketing because she already had a waitlist from previous months when she’d been “too full” to take new clients.

 Final Numbers (Week 14)